RyanTorok/christmas_in_boston/README.md

-This is not code.
-This is music.
+I'm a programmer, but this is not code.
+This is a musical score for full orchestra.
+Eventually all these files will be part of one score, but as of now I haven't written enough for them to all connect to each other.